1-877-929-7245

 • Breakfast, Dinner

-Day 10 - At leisure in glamorous St Moritz
+Day 10 - At leisure in St. Moritz

-With panoramic views of the mountains and lakes of the Engadine Valley, chic St Moritz provides many options for a free day.
+With panoramic views of the mountains and lakes of the Engadine Valley, St. Moritz provides many options for a free day.
 Via Serlas is one of the world's most famous shopping streets, brimming with upmarket fashion boutiques right outside our hotel.

-You could visit the church of St Maurice, also known as 'the church of the springs', around which the town was built or enjoy a traditional 1930s Swiss high tea at Badrutt's Palace Hotel.
+You could visit the church of St. Maurice, also known as 'the church of the springs', around which the town was built or enjoy a traditional 1930s Swiss high tea at Badrutt's Palace Hotel.
 Alternatively, absorb local culture at the Segantini Museum, dedicated to the works of alpine painter Giovanni Segantini.
-For a relaxing day, St Moritz's serene lake can be enjoyed on a gentle stroll or from our hotel's glorious terrace along with uninterrupted mountain views.
+For a relaxing day, St. Moritz's serene lake can be enjoyed on a gentle stroll or from our hotel's terrace along with uninterrupted mountain views.

 Includes